damlobster/ada2018/README.md

 Find whether there is a relation ship between the previous metrics (proportion of mention and tone) that characterizes the news coverage of environment and the economy of a country

-- What is the attention of regions of the world on the disasters occurring in a specific region?
+- What is the attention of a specific region of the world on the events occuring in the world?

-For a given region A, we would like to visualize the attention of the others regions on the region A. That is, we want to study whether the news coverage of enviroment issues is local.
+For a given region A, we would like to visualize the attention of the region on the events occuring in the entire world.
+This will be a  flip point of view compared to the previous questions (where it was more about how the world sees a specific country).
+For that, we will use an external dataset based on GKG which tells us from which country a web domain comes.

 ***Major actors***
 - What are the major actors (person, organisation, country) involved in environment-related events?